Webhooks

 - **Assignments:** Any permitted change to an assignment, such as dates, allocation mode, percent, etc., triggers an updated event.

-Note: Changing the assignee triggers an
+> **Note:** Changing the assignee triggers an `assignment.deleted` followed by an `assignment.created` event.

-event. - Time entries: Any permitted change, such as hours or notes, triggers an updated event.
+- **Time entries:** Any permitted change, such as hours or notes, triggers an updated event.

 - **Projects:** Basic property changes, such as name, dates, etc., trigger update events.
 The following changes don't trigger updated events: